Polo Shirt Buyers Guide

 resistance to stains, and their durability.

-printing, although it is commonly done with mixed results.
+screen printing.
 A favorite blended polo recommended by our food service customers is

 100% Cotton Polo Shirts